dqops/dqo/docs/dqo-concepts/index.md

 - **[Data storage](./data-storage/data-storage.md)**

-    Description how data is stored in DQO.
+    Description how data is stored in DQOps.

 - **[Working with the YAML files](./working-with-yaml-files/working-with-yaml-files.md)**

-    Introduction to working with YAML configuration files in DQO.
+    Introduction to working with YAML configuration files in DQOps.

 - **[Working with CLI](./working-with-cli/working-with-cli.md)**

-    Introduction to working with DQO Command-Line Interface.
+    Introduction to working with DQOps Command-Line Interface.